Student support services

 - students enroled in university-level courses at a university, equivalent to universities or higher educational institutions, for which simultaneous enrolment is allowed;

-- only for the first semester, international students, including incoming students.
+- international students, including incoming students.
 Students from the Republic of San Marino and the Vatican City are excluded.

 Who can apply for access authorisation?